stjet/bns/bns_protocol.md

 - Subtype: send
 - Link (send block hash): Hash of the Domain Transfer block
+- Representative: Can *optionally* be the TLD account in order to make resolving backwards easier

 ## Domain Metadata block

 To convey metadata associated with a block.
 Can only be sent by Domain Accounts

 - Subtype: change
-- Representative: Hash of the metadata
+- Representative: Hash of the metadata (**cannot be all 1s, then it is Domain Freeze**)

 > Currently, it is recommended that this metadata hash be a translated IPFS v0 Cid, so metadata files should be hosted on IPFS.
 IPFS is not mandated by the protocol, and it is perfectly acceptable to use something that is not IPFS to store metadata and use a regular SHA-256 hash of the file.
 However, clients will likely only support finding IPFS metadata.